-After sales and the delivery of goods or services, the accounts receivable department ensures that your company is paid.
-Getting paid on time and regularly affects positive cash flow so that vendors and employees are paid and the business continues growing.
+After the sales team closes the deal and the goods or services have been delivered, the accounts receivable department ensures that your customers meet their payment deadlines.
+Receiving timely B2B payments reduces potential cash flow issues, ensuring vendors and employees are paid and the business continues growing.
 An accounts receivable specialist has certain defined responsibilities within the department.

 What are the duties of an accounts receivable specialist?